kumarsm9130/project-aws-server-monitoring/README.md

 3. **Alert** on thresholds via CloudWatch Alarms + SNS email notifications
 4. **Secure** access using least-privilege IAM groups and users

-The site is a multi-page static build (no backend) with a shared navbar, a Chart.js-powered CPU utilization graph, and screenshots captured directly from the AWS Console during the build.
+ A Chart.js-powered CPU utilization graph, and screenshots captured directly from the AWS Console during the build.

 ---